Centrix14/leto/README.md

 2. Add libleto.a to the compilation files (or copy it to the directory where the compiler stores the libraries and use the -lleto flag)

+## Where can I find code examples?
+You can find code examples in the tests.
+Just look into the directory of the module you need (for example, leto-list) and open the test.c file

 # How to compile it?

 To compile you will need a compiler with C11 support and the dl